Summer Leys: History

 Until the 1980s, the area covered by the reserve was divided into two fields, the use of which was agricultural.
 They were then quarried for gravel by Hanson Aggregates.
 After gravel extraction ended, the quarry was landscaped.

 Fauna

 Several species of wading birds breed on the reserve, including oystercatcher, redshank, ringed plover, and little ringed plover.
 Significant numbers of golden plovers overwinter there.
 Ducks present in winter include significant numbers of pochard, shoveller, teal, tufted duck and wigeon.

 The reserve is frequented by otters.

-Rare insect species found at Summer Leys include the hairy dragonfly, brown argus butterfly, and the water beetle Hydaticus transversalis, which was found there in 2008.
+Rare insect species found at Summer Leys include the hairy dragonfly, and the water beetle Hydaticus transversalis, which was found there in 2008.